-5 Myths About Narcotic Diversion: What Every ASC Needs to Stop Believing
+5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

-Narcotic diversion is one of the most serious threats to Ambulatory Surgery Centers.
+Narcotic diversion is one of the most serious threats facing Ambulatory Surgery Centers (ASCs).
 It compromises patient safety, erodes trust, and puts compliance at risk.
-Yet many facilities still underestimate it because of long-standing myths that create a false sense of security.
+Yet many facilities still underestimate the problem because of myths that create a false sense of security.

 Myth 1: A clean drug test means staff are in the clear